Skip to content

 Pre-IPO startup equity: theoretical value, substantial probability of zero.
 Public company RSUs with standard vesting (25% per year over 4 years): depends on share price performance AND staying.
 Restricted stock with cliff vesting (all vests at end): higher risk if you leave early.

-The honest valuation for offer comparison: current share price × number of shares × probability-weighted retention.
-A 40,000 RSU grant over 4 years at a public company is worth roughly 32,000-38,000 expected value (accounting for share price volatility and possibility of leaving before full vesting).
-At a pre-IPO startup, the same nominal figure is worth 5,000-20,000 expected value (depending on company stage and health).
+The valuation for offer comparison accounts for: current share price × number of shares × probability-weighted retention.
+A 40,000 RSU grant over 4 years at a public company estimates to 32,000-38,000 expected value (accounting for share price volatility and possibility of leaving before full vesting).
+At a pre-IPO startup, the same nominal figure estimates to 5,000-20,000 expected value (depending on company stage and health).
 Comparing two offers where one has RSUs and the other doesn't requires this risk-adjustment.

 Commute cost: the invisible salary cut

-A 60,000 job at home beats the same 60,000 job requiring a 45-minute commute each way.
+A 60,000 job at home exceeds the same 60,000 job requiring a 45-minute commute each way.
 The commute costs: 2,500-5,000/year in fuel/train tickets, 390 hours/year (at 1.5 hours × 260 days), and the health/energy cost of the commute itself.
-On a per-hour-of-life basis, the office job pays dramatically less than the remote job.
-For offers comparing remote vs office, the commute-adjusted hourly rate is often 15-25% lower for the office job, even at the same headline salary.
+On a per-hour-of-life basis, the office job pays less than the remote job.
+For offers comparing remote vs office, the commute-adjusted hourly rate tends to be 15-25% lower for the office job, even at the same headline salary.

 Flexible working: the non-financial compensation

 Four-day weeks, compressed hours, flexible start times, and unlimited leave (real unlimited, not theoretical) are all forms of compensation.
 A job with "4 days, 3 days off" at 80% salary often provides higher quality of life than full-time at 100% salary — even though the compensation calculator shows it as worse.
-The analysis depends on: value of the extra day/week to you, whether you'd actually use it productively, and whether your career advancement is harmed by non-full-time status.
-For most people in mid-career with stable home life, flexibility matters more than cash in marginal offer decisions.
+The analysis depends on: value of the extra day/week to you, whether you'd actually use it productively, and whether your career advancement shifts with non-full-time status.
+For mid-career people with stable home life, flexibility often outweighs cash in marginal offer decisions.

 The step-up effect: what the offer implies about future pay

 The offer's base salary is an anchor for future pay rises.
-If Company A offers 60,000 with 4% typical annual rises, you're at 88,000 in 10 years.
+If Company A offers 60,000 with 4% typical annual rises, you reach 88,000 in 10 years.
 Company B offering 65,000 with 3% rises puts you at 87,000 in 10 years — essentially equal.
-Company C offering 60,000 with 6% rises (maybe a high-growth tech company) puts you at 107,000 — substantially ahead.
+Company C offering 60,000 with 6% rises (perhaps a high-growth tech company) puts you at 107,000 — substantially ahead.
 The rise rate matters as much as the starting salary.
-Researching typical rise patterns at each company (through Glassdoor, Levels.fyi, or recruiter conversations) informs which offer actually wins long-term.
+Researching typical rise patterns at each company (through Glassdoor, Levels.fyi, or recruiter conversations) informs which offer performs better long-term.

 Private medical and protection benefits

-In the country, public healthcare access limits the value gap between private medical and no-medical for most working-age people.
-Still, faster specialist access and private hospital rooms have real value for those who'd pay for them.
-Typical private medical is worth 500-1,500 cash equivalent annually; premium cover with more extensive exclusions reduced can be worth 2,000-3,500.
-Life insurance and critical illness cover have real value: 4x death-in-service benefits, critical illness cover of 100,000+, and income protection can collectively be worth 1,500-3,000/year if you'd have purchased equivalent private coverage.
+In the country, universal healthcare access affects the value gap between private medical and no-medical for most working-age people.
+Still, faster specialist access and private hospital rooms carry real value for those who'd pay for them.
+Typical private medical estimates at 500-1,500 cash equivalent annually; premium cover with more extensive exclusions reduced can estimate at 2,000-3,500.
+Life insurance and critical illness cover carry real value: 4x death-in-service benefits, critical illness cover of 100,000+, and income protection can collectively estimate at 1,500-3,000/year if you'd have purchased equivalent private coverage.

 Training and career investment

-Training budgets vary from 0 to 10,000/year per employee.
+Training budgets range from 0 to 10,000/year per employee.
 A 5,000 training budget, used well, produces skills that increase future earning capacity.
-This is unlike most benefits because it compounds into future income rather than being consumed in the current year.
-Employers with robust training cultures (Big Four, tech firms, professional services) have different long-term value than those without (most smaller firms, many startup stages).
+This differs from most benefits because it compounds into future income rather than being consumed in the current year.
+Employers with robust training cultures (Big Four, tech firms, professional services) carry different long-term value than those without (most smaller firms, many startup stages).

 Geography and cost of living

-A 70,000 offer vs 55,000 offer: the figure looks better, but the cost-of-living adjustment matters. rents 70-100% higher than.
+A 70,000 offer vs 55,000 offer: the figure looks better, but the cost-of-living adjustment matters.
+Rents (commonly cited at 70-100%) higher than.
 Travel and general costs 15-25% higher.
 A back-of-envelope calculation: the breakeven salary for equivalent lifestyle to 55,000 is roughly 70,000-75,000.
-Above that wins; below, wins.
-For offers across regions, the lifestyle-adjusted comparison is usually tighter than the headline salary difference suggests.
+Above that exceeds; below, trails.
+For offers across regions, the lifestyle-adjusted comparison is usually tighter than the headline salary difference indicates.

 The intangibles that decide it

-After running all the financial math, the decision often turns on intangibles: manager quality (biggest single predictor of job satisfaction), team dynamics, company mission alignment, career trajectory, location preferences, commute reality, cultural fit, and gut feel during interviews.
+After running all the financial math, the decision often turns on intangibles: manager quality (a strong predictor of job satisfaction), team dynamics, company mission alignment, career trajectory, location preferences, commute reality, cultural fit, and gut feel during interviews.
 These aren't fluffy considerations — they predict tenure, engagement, and whether the 10-year salary trajectory assumption above plays out.
-Strongly worse financial offers sometimes win on intangibles; strongly better financial offers sometimes lose on them.
-The calculator gives you the number; the decision requires judgment.
+Strongly weaker financial offers sometimes exceed on intangibles; strongly better financial offers sometimes trail on them.
+The calculator produces the number; the decision incorporates all the factors above.

 What this calculator shows